cybertec-postgresql/pgwatch/docs/tutorial/preparing_databases.md

 definitions - then replace *\$pgver* with the previous available version number below your server's Postgres version number.

-Also note that as of v1.8.1 some helpers definition SQL-s scripts (like for "get_stat_statements") will inspect also the "search_path" and by default **will not install into schemas that have PUBLIC CREATE privileges**, like the "public" schema by default has!
+Also note that as of v1.8.1 some helpers definition SQLs scripts (like for "get_stat_statements") will inspect also the "search_path" and by default **will not install into schemas that have PUBLIC CREATE privileges**, like the "public" schema by default has!

-Also when rolling out helpers make sure the `search_path` is at defaults or set so that it's also accessible for the monitoring role as currently neither helpers nor metric definition SQL-s don't assume any particualar schema and depend on the `search_path` including everything needed.
+Also when rolling out helpers make sure the `search_path` is at defaults or set so that it's also accessible for the monitoring role as currently neither helpers nor metric definition SQLs don't assume any particular schema and depend on the `search_path` including everything needed.

-For more detailed statistics (OS monitoring, table bloat, WAL size, etc) it is recommended to install also all other helpers found from the `/etc/pgwatch/metrics/00_helpers` folder or do it automatically by using the *rollout_helper.py* script found in the
+For more detailed statistics (OS monitoring, table bloat, WAL size, etc.) it is recommended to install also all other helpers found from the `/etc/pgwatch/metrics/00_helpers` folder or do it automatically by using the *rollout_helper.py* script found in the